Ovilla, Texas: Demographics

 As of the 2020 United States census, there were 4,304 people, 1,474 households, and 1,238 families residing in the city.

 Education

-The city of Ovilla is primarily served by the Red Oak Independent School District, and to a lesser extent by the Midlothian Independent School District, the DeSoto Independent School District, and the Cedar Hill Independent School District.
+Most areas in Ovilla in Ellis County (in other words, most parts of the city in general) are in the Red Oak Independent School District, with some portions in the Midlothian Independent School District.
+The Dallas County portions are divided between the Cedar Hill Independent School District and the DeSoto Independent School District.